Ranked from Within: Ranking Large Multimodal Models Without Labels

-For the two span within the generated output, \ie, \textbf{NLL}\textsubscript{min} and \textbf{NLL}\textsubscript{avg}, we find they are more stable and less task-specific compared to individual tokens.
-While \textbf{NLL}\textsubscript{min} and \textbf{Ent}\textsubscript{max} (reflecting the least confident token) is more effective for MCVQ tasks, both methods perform similarly on VQA tasks.
-The superior performance of using the first token and the least confident token as ranking indicators for MCVQ suggests that a single token (typically the option letter) holds significant meaning.
+For the two that consider every token in the generated output, \ie, \textbf{NLL}\textsubscript{max} and \textbf{NLL}\textsubscript{avg}, we find that they are more stable and less task-specific compared to variants that consider individual tokens.
+While \textbf{NLL}\textsubscript{max} and \textbf{Ent}\textsubscript{max} (reflecting the least confident token) is more effective for MCVQ tasks, both methods perform similarly on VQA tasks.
+The higher ranking correlation of using the first token and the least confident token as ranking indicators for MCVQ suggests that a single token (typically the option letter) holds significant meaning.
 Considering all potential tokens can sometimes result in an unexpectedly higher confidence level, as LMMs may generate the complete answer alongside the option letter (\eg, ``B. Columbia'').
 The tokens following the option letter often have high confidence levels, leading to an overall increase in estimated uncertainty.
 This tendency results in models generating entire answers with lower uncertainty scores, yielding higher ranks.
 These findings underscore the importance of further exploration into the optimal token positions for uncertainty estimation in LMMs.
 One potential approach is leveraging a language model to identify the position of the option letter and use its softmax probability as the uncertainty measure for the complete response. \paragraph{The negative log-likelihood (NLL) is more stable and predictive for LMMs ranking than normalized entropy.} For seven out of eight benchmarks, NLL consistently shows stronger correlation with model performance than entropy.
 Both NLL and entropy make use of the softmax probability distribution predicted for each token during generation.
 However, the NLL-based approaches only consider the maximum probability in this distribution, while the entropy considers all entries.
 The lower correlation strength of normalized entropy may therefore stem from the significantly different vocabulary sizes of various LMMs.
 For instance, LLaVA-V1.5-7B has a vocabulary of $32$k tokens, while PaliGemma-3B-mix has a much larger vocabulary of $257$k tokens.
 Despite being normalized by vocabulary size, entropy may still be more susceptible to noise than NLL.
 Future work could include applying dimension reduction techniques or limiting consideration to the top-$k$ most probable tokens or a pre-defined set of tokens.